laurashen/data-science-sequencing.github.io/lectures/lecture5.md

 		we need.
 - _How long  reads do we need to assemble the underlying genome unambiguously?_
     For example, one can not assemble from reads of length 1.
 So in general we want to get an estimate of the read lengths needed to assemble unambiguously.

+- _How to design efficient assembly algorithms that can operate with minimum number of reads and read length?_

 ### Coverage <a id='coverage'></a>